 SUBMISSION OF ARTICLES

-The journal publishes original articles, reviews and short communications that contain original experimental data or new interpretations of existing results.
-They must comply with the themes of the journal and have not been published elsewhere.
+The journal publishes scientific articles, reviews and short communications with original experimental data or new interpretations of existing results.
+They must comply with the requirements of this journal and have not been published and submitted elsewhere.
 Plagiarism is unacceptable for the journal.
-Use of foreign ideas and images in their original form is allowed only in their exact citation.
-All submitted articles are checked for plagiarism and when there are large parts already published texts or data, the articles are rejected.
-We do not accept manuscripts that are fully or partially published in other publications.
+The use of foreign ideas and images in their original form is allowed only with their exact citation.
+All sent articles are checked for plagiarism and when there are huge parts of already published texts or data, the articles have been rejected.
+The journal does not accept manuscripts that are in whole or in part published in other publications.
 The manuscript, written in Bulgarian or English, and the Authors’ Declaration Form should be submitted online.

 Structuring of publication

-Original articles should contain title, authors, abstract, key words, introduction, materials and methods, results and discussion, conclusions, references.
+Original articles should contain title, authors, abstract, key words, introduction, materials and methods, results and discussion, conclusions, acknowledgements (if there are any), and references.

-Text should be in Times New Roman font, in MS Office Word format.
-The measuring units (cm, m, km, t, l, g, kg, s, h, etc.) should be denoted according to the SI system.
-Latin names of plant and animal species should be given according to the International Classification, in Italic.
+The file containing the manuscript must be in MS Office Word format (.doc and .docx).
+The text should be in Times New Roman, size 12, aligned on both sides.
+The measuring units (cm, m, km, t, l , g, kg, s, h and others) should be denoted according to the SI system.
+Latin names of plant and animal species should be given in compliance with The International classification in Italic.

 The text should be organized as follows:

 INRODUCTION: Introduction must answer the following questions: What is known and what is new on the studied issue?
-What necessitated the research problem, described in the manuscript?
-What is your hypothesis and aim?
+What are the motives for research into the problem, described in the manuscript?
+What is at stake hypothesis and aim in manuscript?

-RESULTS AND DISCUSSION: Results of research can be presented separately from discussion or together in one paragraph.
-Presentation of results should be precise and without repetitions, and include the evaluation of significant differences and other parameters.
+RESULTS AND DISCUSSION: Results of research must be present apart of debate or together in one paragraph.
+The presentation of results must be precisely, without repetitions and should include appraisal of significant differences and other parameters.

 CONCLUSIONS: Present the most important consequences for the science and practice resulting from the conducted research.
 They should be summarized in few sentences.